What Is Epithelioid Mesothelioma?

 - Small-cell mesothelioma: This extremely rare subtype is often mistaken for other small-cell cancers.

-Find Epithelial Mesothelioma Treatment Near You Today
+Find Epithelioid Mesothelioma Treatment Near You Today

 Epithelial mesothelioma patients may find hope in knowing this cell type typically responds well to treatments.